ATV Network

 [edit] History

-The station was one of the first two to be franchised by the British ITV network when it began operations on September 24, 1955 as the UK's second commercial TV station.
-It was originally known as the Associated Broadcasting Company upon sign-on, but the Associated British Picture Corporation objected, noting that their choice of the ABC acronym for their proposed ITV franchise, ABC Television, predated that of the original ABC, which then had to change its name to ATV in October 1955.
+The newly-merged entity was originally known as the Associated Broadcasting Company (ABC) upon sign-on, but the Associated British Picture Corporation (a film production and distribution company which also owned and operated the Associated British Cinemas chain) objected, noting that their choice of the ABC acronym for their proposed ITV franchise, ABC Television, predated that of the original ABC, which then had to change its name to ATV on October 8, 1955 after operating under the ABC name on-air for three weeks.

 ATV served as the weekend ITV contractor for London beginning on September 24, 1955 (two days after London weekday contractor Associated-Rediffusion), and began broadcasting as the weekday franchise for the Midlands region on February 17, 1956 (one day before ABC assumed the Midlands weekend contract).
+In 1966, ATV and ITC (which had become ATV's subsidiary following the original merger, serving to syndicate ATV programming overseas) both became subsidiaries of a new company, Associated Communications Corporation (ACC).

 ITV underwent major reorganization with the 1967 franchise renewal period, with the elimination of weekend franchises outside of the London area and geographical changes to several ITV regions.
 ATV lost the London weekend contract to London Weekend Television (which went to air on August 2, 1968), but it gained a full seven-day contract for the Midlands.